-Medical Center Barbour in Eufaula, Mizell Memorial Hospital in Opp, Dale Medical Center in Ozark and Wiregrass Medical Center in Geneva have joined with Southeast Alabama Medical Center (SAMC) in Dothan to form the Stroke Care Network.
+Medical Center Barbour in Eufaula, Mizell Memorial Hospital in Opp, Dale Medical Center in Ozark and Troy Regional Medical Center have joined with Southeast Alabama Medical Center (SAMC) in Dothan to form the Stroke Care Network.

 The timing of the announcement coincides with Stroke Awareness Month.
 Every four minutes a person in the United States dies from a stroke.
 Stroke is the most debilitating disease and the third leading cause of death in Alabama.